 Just like Unix shells, Nushell commands can be composed into pipelines to pass and modify a stream of data.

-Some data types have many interesting features that deserve their own sections: strings, lists, and tables.
-Apart from explaining the features, the linked sections also show how to do some common operations, such as composing strings or updating values in a list.
+Some data types have interesting features that deserve their own sections: strings, lists, and tables.
+Apart from explaining the features, these sections also show how to do some common operations, such as composing strings or updating values in a list.